soumbane/STSGT/README.md

 # Spatial–Temporal Synchronous Graph Transformer network (STSGT) for COVID-19 forecasting

-This is the official implementation of the paper "[Spatial–Temporal Synchronous Graph Transformer network (STSGT) for COVID-19 forecasting](https://www.sciencedirect.com/science/article/pii/S2352648322000824)" that is published in Smart Health Journal
+This is the official implementation of the paper "[Spatial–Temporal Synchronous Graph Transformer network (STSGT) for COVID-19 forecasting](https://www.sciencedirect.com/science/article/pii/S2352648322000824)" that was presented at IEEE/ACM CHASE 2022 conference and is published in Elsevier Smart Health Journal (2022).

 ## Requirements
 * Python >= 3.6